drmason789/qdomyos-zwift/docs/50_writing_tests.md

 	->rejectDeviceName("DomyosBridge", DeviceNameComparison::StartsWith);
 ```

 This set of instructions adds a valid device name, and an invalid one.
 Various overloads of these methods, other methods, and other members of the comparison enumeration provide other capabilities for specifying test data.
 If you add a valid device name that says the name should start with a value, additional names will be added automatically to the valid list with additional characters to test that it is in fact a "starts with" relationship.
-Also, valid and invalid names will be generated base on whether the comparison is case sensitive or not.
+Also, valid and invalid names will be generated based on whether the comparison is case sensitive or not.

 ### Configuration Settings

 Consider the CompuTrainer bike.
 This device is not detected by name, but only by whether or not it is enabled in the settings.
-To specify this in the test data, we use one of the BluetoothDeviceTestData::configureSettingsWith methods, the one for the simple case where there is a single valid and a single invalid configuration.
+To specify this in the test data, we use one of the BluetoothDeviceTestData::configureSettingsWith(...) methods, the one for the simple case where there is a single QZSetting with a specific enabling and disabling value.

 Settings from QSettings that contribute to tests should be put into the DeviceDiscoveryInfo class.

-For example, for the Computrainer Bike, the "computrainer_serial_port" value from the QSettings determines if the bike should be detected or not.
+For example, for the Computrainer Bike, the "computrainer_serialport" value from the QSettings determines if the bike should be detected or not.

 The computrainer_serialport QZSettings key should be registered in devicediscoveryinfo.cpp